 Colorado State University-Pueblo Student Health Services

 2200 Bonforte Boulevard

 The Counseling Center is a free service that helps you to understand those issues that interfere with the effective functioning of your life and offer support as you make new or different choices.
 Our staff can address your concerns about stress, depression, loneliness, difficulty adjusting to college life, difficulty adjusting to life in America, suicidal thoughts, relationship violence, sexual assault, eating disorders, and marriage and family conflict to name a few.
 Crisis services are provided during regular business hours.

 Student Support Services

-Student Support Services is a federally funded project established at CSU-Pueblo for the purpose of assisting students to achieve their post-secondary academic ambitions.
+Student Support Services is a federally funded project established at Colorado State University-Pueblo for the purpose of assisting students to achieve their post-secondary academic ambitions.
 We encourage you to complete your undergraduate studies, and whenever feasible, continue on to graduate school.
 The Student Support Services program is committed to making college a rewarding and successful experience for each student participant.

 If eligible, you can receive two hours or more of tutoring per week throughout each semester of enrollment.